Digital Product Platform Comparison 2026: What Creators Should Actually Use

 Conclusion: Do One Thing Today

 Choosing a digital product platform as a creator isn't about "which one has the most features."
-It's about "which one actually lets me get paid."
-The Gumroad PayPal termination in 2024 proved this in the harshest way possible.
+It's about "which one has sustainable fees and reliable payouts."
+The Gumroad PayPal suspension in late 2024 (later restored in early 2025) proved that payout channel disruptions can happen to any platform.

 Based on your creator type, take one action today: